New maps. New districts. New chances. Here's who's running.

 No party change needed.
 Just request the ballot.

 Only registered Republicans can vote.
-If you want to vote in the GOP primary (like the Kennedy vs. Maloy fight in UT-3), you must register as Republican by April 1.
+If you want to vote in the GOP primary (like the Kennedy vs. Maloy fight in UT-3), you must register as Republican by the deadline.

 UT-1